-Bachelor of Science in Secondary Education Concentration in English Language Arts
+Bachelor of Science in Secondary Education Concentration in English Language Arts Department of Education and Mathematics

 A GPA of 3.0 in education and content classes is required with no grade lower than a C (A = 4.0).
 An overall GPA of 2.5 or higher is required.